 Keeping organized is the best way to stay on top of everything and have a blissfully clean home.
 When a home is organized not only do things just feel better, but it allows you to function with ease in your home.
 Yet for most, it can be hard to keep a busy home organized.
-When it comes to home organization, there are two problems: homes aren’t organized to begin with or have organization systems in place that ultimately haven’t been kept up with.
+When it comes to home organization, there are two problems: homes that aren’t organized to begin with or have organization systems in place that ultimately haven’t been kept up with.

 You might know this scenario all too well: bags inside of boxes, inside of bins, inside of another box.
 Systems like this create a Russian-Doll effect with organization, and while well-intended, these systems are a nightmare to maintain.
-“You aren’t going to keep up with a system that makes things harder— especially when it comes to putting things away.”
+“You aren’t going to keep up with a system or routine that makes things harder— especially when it comes to putting things away.”
 Julia states.
 Ultimately, organization should be easy and effortless.
 A general rule of thumb of Julia’s is if there are more than two steps to the process, it generally isn’t a good system for the average bloke to follow.

 “When it takes you an extra 5 minutes to put something away, you aren’t going follow through with it again and again.
-And that’s when things get shoved away into a corner that later implodes.”
+And that’s when things start to get shoved away into a corner that later implodes.”

-Be weary of home organization stores
+Be wary of home organization stores

-Home organization stores are euphoric: aisles of colorful, assorted-sized bins, unique storage items, and idealistic mock-spaces are intoxicating.
+Home organization stores are euphoric— the aisles of colorful, assorted-sized bins, unique storage items, and idealistic mock-spaces are intoxicating.
 But those aisles instill a lot of false hope.
 Home organization stores have a knack for making you purchase things you don’t actually need as they make you believe that a product is the right solution for you because it looks like it works.

 “Home organization stores often reinforce the ‘over-organization’ habit that won’t help you stay organized.
-In addition, not only can products from these stores leave you with a hard-to-maintain system, but a gaping hole in your wallet, too.” says Julia.
+Not only can products from these stores leave you with a hard-to-maintain system, but a gaping hole in your wallet, too.” says Julia.
 “Sure, their closet storage example with a slew of pricey and unique products looks beautiful, but how many people only have three pairs of shoes and five hanging tops in their closet?
-Sometimes the store examples with silly products set unrealistic expectations that trick you into thinking that your home could look just as perfect…but only if you buy those items.”
+Sometimes the store examples with silly custom products set unrealistic expectations that trick you into thinking that your home could look just as perfect…but only if you buy those items.”

 However, home organization stores aren’t all bad news.
 Julia admits that these stores are great but only if you follow some rules.
 She suggests going to these stores with a list (and measurements!) of what exactly you need or to collect some ideas, but only if you leave your wallet at home!